Mauricio-Camilo/projeto12-batepapo-uol-api/README.md

 # Batepapo-uol-api

-A backend application focused on building an API to be used in the most famous chat used in uol.
+A backend application focused on building an API to be used in the most famous chat created by uol.

 ## About